Choosing the Right Binoculars

 For hiking, backpacking, and traveling, size and weight are probably going to be your main concern.
 A roof prism or a reverse porro prism will be more compact.
 Look for a pair with an objective lens between 32mm to 20mm.
 Most compact models have a magnification of 6x, 7x, 8x, 10x.
 7x and 8x give a nice balance between magnification and a wide field of view.
 Suggested size: 8X25.

 When out on the water, a rugged waterproof design is essential.
 Low magnification will make it easier to see on a pitching boat.
-7x to 8x magnification should do just fine.
+A magnification of 7x to 8x should do just fine.
 You will also want a larger objective lens.
 Look for an objective lens that is equal to or greater than 35mm.
 Suggested size: 7X50.

 When sky viewing at night, a large objective lens is going to help you gather more light.
 Increased magnification with the same aperture will darken the background.
 This allows the stars to really stand out.
 Lower magnification will give you a wider field of view.
 You might also want to consider a pair of binoculars that can be mounted on a tripod.
 Look for an objective lens that is 42mm or greater.
 Magnification for handheld binoculars should be between 8X to 12x.
 Any larger and you will need a tripod or monopod.
 Suggested size: 10X50.